Committee members

 Chair

-He previously served on the Scottish Individual Giving Special Interest Group Committee and on the Professional Development Committee.
-Jamie was elected Chair of Chartered Institute of Fundraising Scotland in 2022.
-Read his blog.
+Jamie previously served on the Scottish Individual Giving Special Interest Group Committee and on Scotland’s Professional Development Committee.
+He was elected Chair of the Chartered Institute of Fundraising Scotland in 2022.

 Marie Tiffoney